fbpx

 Do All Mesothelioma Lawsuits Go to Trial?

-No. Nearly all cases end in a mesothelioma settlement.
+No. Most cases end in a mesothelioma settlement.
 The at-fault companies want to avoid costly trials.
+Your lawyer will help guide you through the settlement process, so you aren’t being taken advantage of in negotiations.

 blue box icon